|

 several other significant trends that call into question the future

+of health care.
 On the demand side, there's:

 Undoubtedly,